 A. The City needs to coordinate and review the Joint Planning Areas with Sarasota County to include properties between JPA Area 1 to the north and the northern portion of the Triple Diamond Industrial Park that were excluded from the JPA when it was developed.
-This would provide for a contiguous area for the orderly expansion of the City. confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of may consider discussing possible limited expansion of the potential annexation areas as provided by the JPA/ILSBA.
+This would provide for a contiguous area for the orderly expansion of the City. confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of the JPA/ILSBA.